skylight-hq/skylight.digital/_projects/usaf_arms.md

 ---

 {% capture summary %}
-The U.S. Air Force's (USAF's) Aviation Resource Management System (ARMS) is a critical tool for collecting, managing, and reporting data about aviation resources and aircrew readiness.
+The U.S. Air Force's (USAF) Aviation Resource Management System (ARMS) is a critical tool for collecting, managing, and reporting data about aviation resources and aircrew readiness.
 As a subcontractor to Fearless, we're helping to revamp the user experience, technical architecture, and technology stack of this complex legacy system.